djhindley/shiny-server/claimsreserving/Intro.md

 **Usage and Source code**

 The web-based version of the application is stored on a virtual server managed by the application's author.
 This has limited capacity and may not always provide reasonable performance.
+It may also cease to be available at some point in future.

 If you want to run the application locally on your own device or server, please see the [Github repository](https://github.com/djhindley/shiny-server/tree/master/claimsreserving), which contains the source code.

 ----------